srieger1/gns3-proxy/README.md

 gns3-proxy
 ==========

-Proof-of-concept for a Proxy Server for GNS3.
+Proxy Server for GNS3.
 The proxy is configured as a regular remote server in the GNS3-GUI, as the GNS3-GUI client does not yet support proxies [gns3-gui issue #2696](https://github.com/GNS3/gns3-gui/issues/2696).
 Basic idea is to allow the use of central GNS3 server backends for classroom / lab setups,